 Murchison Falls National Park

-At the northern part of the Albertine Rift Valley, there lies the Murchison Falls National Park which is divided by the Victoria Nile.
-This is additionally Uganda’s oldest conservation area since 1926 and is a home for over 76 mammal species like buffaloes, giraffes, just as Nile crocodiles and 451 species of birds.
-The roaring course of water reaches 148 feet tall and after that flows discreetly over the fracture valley floor into Lake Albert.
+In the northwestern part of the Albertine Rift Valley, there lies the Murchison Falls National Park which is divided by the Victoria Nile.
+This is additionally Uganda’s oldest conservation area since 1926 and is a home for over 76 mammal species like buffaloes, giraffes, just as Nile crocodiles, and 451 species of birds.
+The roaring course of water reaches 148 feet tall and after that flows discreetly over the fracture valley floor into Lake Albert!